-Although Dracula Therapy (PRP) is a fantastic standalone treatment, there are times where combining it with another treatment is a good idea, in order to achieve the very best results.
+Although Dracula PRP Therapy (Platelet Rich Plasma) is a fantastic standalone treatment, there are times where combining it with another treatment is a good idea, in order to achieve the very best results.
 In this post I look at which treatments I find work best when combined with PRP.

 The treatment I find works best when combined with PRP is Carboxytherapy.